ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-through a bank does it give the clerks
-cold ?
-AVOID TEMPTATION, through fear
-you may not withstand it.
-CoNaiDER
-OTHERS.-There are men who, by long
+There are men who, by long
 consulting only their own inclinations,
 have forgotten that others have a claim
 to the same deference.
-HOSPITALITY.-
+HOSPITALITY.-A
+so
 </td></tr></table>

 ---